-On Route 1A as it winds south through Rye you'll pass a group of late-19th- and early-20th-century mansions known as Millionaires' Row.
+On Route 1A, as it winds south through Rye, you'll pass a group of late-19th- and early-20th-century mansions known as Millionaires' Row.
 Because of the way the road curves, the drive south along this route is breathtaking.
-In 1623 the first Europeans established a settlement at Odiorne Point in what is now the largely undeveloped and picturesque town of Rye, making it the birthplace of New Hampshire.
-Today the area's main draws are a lovely state park, oceanfront beaches, and the views from Route 1A.
-Strict town laws have prohibited commercial development in Rye, creating a dramatic contrast with its frenetic neighbor Hampton Beach.
+In 1623 the English established a settlement at Odiorne Point in what is now the largely undeveloped and picturesque town of Rye, making it the birthplace of New Hampshire.
+Today, the area's main draws include a lovely state park, beaches, and the views from Route 1A.
+Strict town laws have prohibited commercial development in Rye, creating a dramatic contrast with its frenetic neighbor, Hampton Beach.

 Looking back on eight decades on making travel history.More